Integrating A Wayfinding Strategy Into Your Store Layout

 Make sure that you place these larger wayfinding signs in highly visible areas that meet the customer’s needs at the exact time that they need to know what direction to go in.
 Places should include foyers, outside of lifts, and at the top and bottom of escalators.

-Something as simple as having signage that directs customers to important areas of your store, such as the public toilets, store exit or checkout, can instantly improve a customer’s perception of your business.
+Something as simple as having directional signage that directs customers to important areas of your store, such as the public toilets, store exits or checkouts, can instantly improve a customer’s perception of your business.

 Once again, you will need to ensure that this type of signage is easily visible to those who are seeking it out, but not too visible that it is distracting to other customers.
 You will, of course, want to ensure that your promotional signage is more noticeable than your wayfinding signage.